 “Don’t remind me,” I groaned, rolling my eyes.

 He smiled and reaching for my hand, we descended the steps and headed towards the café.
 I was on cloud nine.
-Here I was holding hands with the man I’ve fallen head over heels with.
+Here I was holding hands with the man I’ve fallen head over heels in love with.
 I wished that I didn’t have to go to school tomorrow.
 I wished this day would never end.
 I wished that Maxime didn’t have to return to England.

 I tried not to dwell on anything that would put a damper on such a lovely afternoon and made up my mind that I was going to enjoy every single moment we had together.